 The act of writing is always intriguing.
 To see someone writing, cracks my curiosity wide open.
-I’m curious about everyone but I prefer the act of making up stories in my head as opposed to knowing the real one.

 This stuck with me.
 How dare I ask someone what he or she is writing, how dare I ask what he or she is about?

 This is why I dislike small talk so much.
 It’s the act of never finding out what the person is about and yet, I always set a limit as to what I’m allowed to ask, even when I know people love to talk about themselves.

 When blogs came along, it was paradise for me because I could read other people’s notebooks!
 Other people’s inner thoughts, something I could never do before.
 And they didn’t even have to know I was reading.
 Suddenly everyone was fascinating.
 I put people who blogged in an entire different category than everyday people: they were interesting.
 And I also blogged, so I was interesting too.
 For an introvert, this was paradise.
 I “talked” to people left and right, I started my email conversations with direct questions, no beating around the bush, no: where are you from?
 Do you have brothers and sisters? or the dreaded what do you do?

 Empathy flowed freely.
 People wrote like no one was reading and it was beautiful.

 Monetizing, Social Networks, How-to’s, Coaches

 Then at one point there was this strange shift, with the democratization of blogging platforms out came the business world.